Guide: Resources and Forms

 If you need help, advice, or just someone to listen you can choose to talk to an experienced carer.
 Our Peer Guidance Scheme is now well-established, following a request from Foster Carers for more support from experienced colleagues.

-Peer Guides are selected and appointed on the basis of experience, skills and commitment.
+Peer Guides are selected based on experience, skills and commitment.
 Each locality has at least one Peer Guide who attends monthly supervision and training groups, where they receive regular updates on policies and procedures.
 They have local contact numbers both in Social Services and other Agencies, and can offer lots of helpful hints.

 All Foster Carers will be given the names and phone numbers of their local Peer Guides.
 Confidentiality will be respected as long as this is consistent with the safety and welfare of the children in your care.

-Call your Link Worker or the Fostering Devon Team for more information.
+Call your social worker or the Fostering Devon Team for more information.

 ‘Children Who Foster’ Groups

 Activity groups for the families of foster carers where they can meet, swap stories, and have a good time.
-Call the Support Workers in Exeter or Barnstaple for more information.
+Days out are an important part of this.

 Fostering Strategy Group